top of page

 Dr. Roberta Marongiu, Ph.D.

-Dr. Roberta Marongiu is assistant professor of neuroscience in Neurological Surgery at Weill Cornell Medicine.
-She also holds a secondary appointment in the Cornell Feil Family Brain and Mind Institute.
-She received her BSc and MSc summa cum laude in human Genetics from the University of Cagliari, Italy, and PhD in Medical Genetics and Neuroscience from the Sapienza University of Rome and University of California San Diego.
-She then completed her postdoctoral studies in neuroscience with focus on viral-vector mediated gene therapies for Parkinson’s disease at Weill Cornell Medical College in the laboratory of Dr. Michael Kaplitt.
+Dr. Marongiu graduated summa cum laude in Human Genetics from the University of Cagliari in Italy.
+She obtained her PhD in Medical Genetics and Neuroscience from Sapienza University of Rome (Italy) working in the laboratory of Dr. Enza Maria Valente in Rome and at University of California San Diego (California) with Dr. Eliezer Masliah.
+She then completed her postdoctoral studies in neuroscience and gene therapy for Parkinson’s disease at Weill Cornell Medical College of Cornell University with Dr. Michael Kaplitt.

 2T1A1052_for ASAP.jpg